 - Constipation or Diarrhea: Most women get very constipated after having a c-section, while some like me have the opposite effect.
 My bowels were a bit off for around 7 months, it takes a lot to get your body back to normal.
 Some women though had no issues except for the first week or two.

-- Walking Helps: Getting up even and moving around really does help speed up the recovery.
-It hurts a lot but each time the pain will get less and less.
+- Walking Helps: Getting up and moving around really does help speed up the recovery.
+It hurts a lot but each time the joint pain will get less and less.

 - Stay up on the Medicine: Man I learned this the hard way, we made it home from the hospital and the pharmacy was closed, so all night I had no pain meds.
 By morning I was in tears and could barely function I hurt so bad.
 Don’t let your pain get ahead, stay up on your meds for a few days!